 Fundamentally speaking, burning fat is all about creating a caloric deficit.
-(You eat less food than your body requires, thus forcing your body to make up the difference by getting energy from fat reserves).
+You eat less food than your body requires, thus forcing your body to make up the difference by getting energy from fat reserves.
 This isn’t a theory.
 It’s the first law of thermodynamics.
 It’s literally one of the laws of physics.
 And it all contributes to “the whoosh” effect.

 However, as many diligent dieters have personally learned, the amount of weight that you lose each day, or each week, is rarely consistent.

-Some weeks, you’ll find that you don’t lose any weight at all — even when you’ve had a perfect workout schedule, and eaten at a perfect caloric deficit.
+Some weeks, you’ll find that you don’t lose any weight at all.
+Even when you’ve had a perfect workout schedule and eaten at a perfect caloric deficit the scale is inconsistent.
 Other weeks you’ll discover that you lost way more weight than the numbers say you should have lost.

 Enter… “The Whoosh Effect”

-As you burn fat, you’ll sometimes notice that the area where the fat used to be tends to take on a sort of “squishy” consistency.
-“Squishy” fat forms because, as fat cells are extracted and mobilized, the space where they once existed gets filled with water, making the area feel “softer” than normal.
-Sometimes “squishy fat” forms in places we can see it, and sometimes it forms more internally where we can’t.
+As you burn fat, you’ll sometimes notice that the area where the fat used to be now takes on a sort of squishy consistency.
+Squishy fat forms because as fat cells are extracted and mobilized, space where they once existed gets filled with water, making the area feel softer than normal.
+Sometimes squishy fat forms in places we can see it, and sometimes it forms more internally where we can’t.
 Sometimes it’s in huge pockets, and sometimes it forms at a microscopic level where you can’t see it or feel it.
 But the areas that were once filled with fat sit there, filled with water!

 It will probably surprise you to learn that almost ALL scale movements are the result of fat burn that happened days, or even weeks ago!
-(Sudden scale movement at the very beginning of a diet is usually the result of water-weight being dropped due to a decrease in carb intake, however).
+Sudden scale movement at the very beginning of a diet is usually the result of water-weight being dropped due to a decrease in carb intake.

 Did you catch that?
 When the scale goes down while dieting, it’s usually because of fat that you lost several days (or even weeks) ago, and your body is finally expelling the water that took its place.